openeuropa/oe_theme/docs/developer-documentation.md

 - A renderable markup, i.e. a Drupal render array or a string
 - A value object or a list of value objects

+## How to work with patterns

+Patterns define what can be considered the theme API: the OpenEuropa Theme maintainers commit to never change pattern definitions between minor releases, so that updating to a new version of the theme can happen seamlessly.

+For this reason it is not recommended to include ECL Twig components in your theme, as their data structure might change without notice.
+You should use patterns instead.

+If you need an ECL Twig component that is not currently provided by the theme you should try to contribute it back in a form of a pattern.

+Patterns accept either value objects or structured arrays.
+In order to know which is which check pattern definitions or visit your site at `/components` to have an overview of what patterns are currently available.

+Data should be massaged in preprocesses before being fed to a pattern.
+The UI Patterns module provides a set of useful [theme suggestions][3] which can be used to either override the pattern template or process data in a specialized preprocess function.

 ## Using value objects

 The scope of value objects is to make sure that data is passed to the final templates in a consistent and predictable way.